btbd/slew/readme.txt

-A simple interpreted language for Windows.
+A simple interpreted language for Windows that can be implemented (implementation documentation coming soon).